R-unic/crystallizer/README.md

 - cli:
   - watch mode
 - codegen:
-  - ignore advanced type generics (T extends, ternary operator, initializers)
+  - ignore advanced type generics (T extends, ternary operator, initializers) because Crystal doesn't support them
-  - destructuring (this is so much harder than it needs to be)
+  - destructuring (this is so much harder than it needs to be, thanks TypeScript devs)
-  - for..in
+  - for..in (is this even necessary?)
-  - macro the rest of the `console` library
+  - macro the rest of the `console` library (warn, error, info, clear, etc.)
-  - macro the `??` operator
+  - macro the `??` operator (`a != nil ? a : b`)
   - emit comments
   - disallow:
     - call expressions on arrow functions directly